 Agencies must use an SSARC-930 to request permission to dispose of their records.
 It is important to note that authorization is required even if the records in question appear on an approved records retention schedule.
 Records that are considered to be either confidential or sensitive should be disposed of in a manner that will maintain confidentiality.

 Once liaisons have completed the SSARC-930 for their departments, they should submit the form to the Records Management Officer who will send it to the State Archives for approval.
 Once the approved SSARC-930 is received from the State Archives, the Records Management Officer will provide copies to departments for their records.

-More information can be found at Louisiana Secretary of State—Managing Records.
+For more information, please contact the Records Management Officer.
+Information can be found at Louisiana Secretary of State – Managing Records.

 Zachary Stein, Ed.D., Assistant Professor, Interim Assistant Dean of Technical Services, and Records Management Officer